loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-02-golden-trace-spectral/chapter-025-multi-layer-trace-networks.md

 **Problem**: Build a 4-layer trace network:

-1. Define layers with dimensions $F_3, F_4, F_5, F_6$
+1. Define layers with Fibonacci dimensions $F_3, F_4, F_5, F_6$
-2. Create connectivity matrix for each layer
+2. Create adjacency matrix with golden ratio connectivity patterns
-3. Propagate simple input through network
+3. Propagate mathematical patterns through network using σ(x) = x/(1 + |x|/φ)
-4. Calculate information at each layer
+4. Calculate pattern complexity at each layer
-5. Identify any emergent patterns
+5. Identify mathematical pattern emergence at depths

-*Hint*: Use golden ratio activation functions and sparse connectivity.
+*Hint*: All quantities are dimensionless.
+Use golden ratio scaling throughout the network structure.

 ## The Twenty-Fifth Echo